zardus/kuboid/README.md

 In fact, that is a reason for the internal complexity of kuboid, as it is.
 The longer-running your tasks are, the more likely this will be to happen to any given pod.
 Kuboid will reschedule your pods if the node they are running on gets preempted (this is why we don't save logs until a pod completes, in fact), but for long-running tasks, you might want to save snapshots into `/shared` on a regular basis, and restart from them if your pod is rescheduled.
-That's something that has to happen in your code (for example, by preiodically tarring an AFL directory to `/shared` and untarring it when the pod starts up).
+That's something that has to happen in your code (for example, by periodically tarring an AFL directory to `/shared` and untarring it when the pod starts up).

 ## Setup